 As a Black filmmaker, Najma looks forward to the day when she will be asked to talk more about her craft, instead of only being asked about the subject or topic of her films as they relate to race.

 Faith Pennick, Silent Choices

 Faith Pennick has written, directed, produced and edited a number of films including two narrative shorts, Running on Eggshells (2007) and Harlem Sistas Double Dutch (2005), and the documentary Weightless (2012), about plus-size female scuba divers.
-Her first feature-length documentary, Silent Choices, distributed by New Day Films, is about abortion and its impact on the lives of African American women.
+Her first feature-length documentary, Silent Choices, formerly distributed by New Day Films, is about abortion and its impact on the lives of African American women.
 A “hybrid” documentary, Silent Choices is part historical piece, part social and religious analysis and part first-person narrative.
 From African Americans’ cautious involvement with Margaret Sanger during the early birth control movement to Black nationalists and civil rights activists who staunchly opposed abortion (or stayed silent on the issue), Silent Choices examines the juxtaposition of racial and reproductive politics.

 Faith was first inspired to be a filmmaker by seeing Hoop Dreams in 1995.
 She studied film production and business at NYU, originally wanting to be a producer, but went into directing because she didn’t want to wait for someone else to make the films she wanted to see.